Troubleshooting¶

 Commenter @haircommander states

-basically: we’ve figured out that this issue happens because libcontainer doesn’t initialize the cpuset cgroup for the kubepods slice when the kubelet initially calls into it to do so.
+basically: we’ve figured out that this issue happens because libcontainer doesn’t initialise the cpuset cgroup for the kubepods slice when the kubelet initially calls into it to do so.
 This happens because there isn’t a cpuset defined on the top level of the cgroup. however, we fail to validate all of the cgroup controllers we need are present.
 It’s possible this is a limitation in the dbus API: how do you ask systemd to create a cgroup that is effectively empty?

 if we delegate: we are telling systemd to leave our cgroups alone, and not remove the “unneeded” cpuset cgroup.